Bangladesh Islami Chhatra Shibir: Enforced disappearances

-Post-uprising resurgence and 2025 electoral success
+Recent activities

-Following the ouster of Prime Minister Sheikh Hasina on August 5, 2024, the interim government led by Muhammad Yunus lifted the ban on Bangladesh Jamaat-e-Islami and its student wing, Islami Chhatra Shibir, on August 28, 2024.
-Despite being labeled a terrorist organization during the July-August 2024 uprising, Shibir members had provided direct and indirect support in various ways, including logistical assistance and participation in protests.
+Following the ouster of Prime Minister Sheikh Hasina on 5 August 2024, the interim government led by Muhammad Yunus lifted the ban on Bangladesh Jamaat-e-Islami and its student wing, Islami Chhatra Shibir, on 28 August 2024.
+Despite being labeled a terrorist organization during the July–August 2024 uprising, Shibir members had provided direct and indirect support in various ways, including logistical assistance and participation in protests.
 This involvement, as well as the lifting of the restrictions, allowed Shibir to re-emerge on university campuses.
 They formed alliances with the uprising coordinators of the National Citizen Party and outmaneuvered rivals like Chhatra League, the student wing of the Awami League.

 As Islamist influence in student politics grew in 2025, Shibir-backed candidates achieved significant victories in university student union elections.
-On September 8, 2025, a Shibir-backed panel secured a decisive victory in the Dhaka University Central Students' Union election, capturing key posts despite low voter turnout and competition from divided secular groups.
-Similarly, on September 12, 2025, Shibir-affiliates won the Jahangirnagar University Students' Union election.
-By October 15, 2025, Shibir established dominance in the Chittagong University Central Students' Union election, winning 24 out of 26 posts, including the Vice-President and various hall union seats, through strategic organization against disorganized opponents like the Jatiyatabadi Chhatra Dal.
+On 8 September 2025, a Shibir-backed panel secured a decisive victory in the Dhaka University Central Students' Union election, capturing key posts despite low voter turnout and competition from divided secular groups.
+Similarly, on 12 September 2025, Shibir affiliates won the Jahangirnagar University Students' Union election.
+By 15 October 2025, Shibir established dominance in the Chittagong University Central Students' Union election, winning 24 out of 26 posts, including the vice-president and various hall union seats, through strategic organization against disorganized opponents like the Jatiyatabadi Chhatra Dal.
 These successes reflected a broader trend of Islamist influence in the post-uprising academic sphere, and analysts credited Shibir's grassroots activities and the interim government's tolerance for this success.

 Shibir's victory in major institutions like Dhaka and Jahangirnagar Universities created a foundation for Jamaat-e-Islami's broader programs, including campaigning for Islamic constitutional reforms, raising concerns among secular observers about a right-wing political shift.
-But Shibir leaders emphasized their role as protectors of student rights, denied militant intent, and portrayed these victories as an endorsement of their anti-corruption stance during the 2024 events.
+But Shibir leaders emphasized their role as protectors of student rights, distanced themselves from the political violence, and portrayed these victories as an endorsement of their anti-corruption stance during the 2024 events.
 Despite such claims, reports of underlying tensions with non-Islamist groups from the uprising continued, highlighting Shibir's opportunistic resurgence amidst Bangladesh's divided transitional politics.

+At last, Chhatra Shibir won in total five students' union elections described as a 'landslide victory'.
+The last one was Jagannath University Central Students Union (JnUCSU) election, winning 16 of the 21 posts.